Specialist Disability AccommodationExpressions of interest now open

 How do I get SDA funding?

-Participants who are eligible for SDA funding are those with extreme functional impairment or those who have very high support needs.
-If you don’t have SDA funding in your NDIS Plan, you’ll need to go through to an Informing Housing Solutions process to be approved for SDA funding and support.
-Informing Housing Solutions will assist you with up to 75 hours Support Coordination funding to access assessments and investigate your housing options to determine if you are eligible for SDA housing.
+If you don’t have SDA funding in your NDIS Plan, you’ll need to go through the NDIA’s Informing Housing Solutions process to be approved for SDA funding and support.
+Sunnyfield can provide you with information so you can discuss Informing Housing Solutions with your NDIS Planner.

 What type of SDA funding can I access?